How to Deploy Laravel 13 on Shared Hosting (Without Moving Files)

 The one idea that makes this work

-The messy fix everyone reaches for is to move public/‘s contents up into public_html/ and edit index.php to find the rest of the app.
-The cleaner fix — the one this guide uses — is to leave everything where Laravel put it and add a small .htaccess rule that transparently forwards every request into public/.
+The messy fix everyone reaches for is to move public/‘s contents up into public_html/ and edit index.php to find the rest.
+The cleaner fix — this guide’s — leaves everything where Laravel put it and adds one small .htaccess rule that forwards every request into public/.
 The visitor’s URL never shows it; Laravel runs exactly as it does on your machine.
 Here’s the flow:

 Visitor requests yourdomain.com/about